![]() |

 2b.

-Had Allah willed, He could have made the whole world each and every one of its inhabitants muslim, but He - in His infinite knowledge - did not. { Mankind was one single nation, and Allah sent Messengers with glad tidings and warnings; ... } Sura 2, v.
+Had Allah willed, He could have made the whole world – each and every one of its inhabitants – Muslim, but He - in His infinite knowledge - did not. { Mankind was one single nation, and Allah sent Messengers with glad tidings and warnings; ... } Sura 2, v.
 213

-One should therefore strive to really understand Islam in its wider universal meaning, for the message of Islam aims at the same eternal kernel: to worship the One True God and to surrender to His Will with heart and soul. { It is Allah Who is my Lord and your Lord; then worship Him.
+One should therefore strive to also understand Islam in its wider – universal meaning, for the message of Islam aims at the same eternal kernel: to worship the One True God and to surrender to His Will with heart and soul. { It is Allah Who is my Lord and your Lord; then worship Him.
 This is a Way that is straight. } Sura 3, v.
 51

 Sheikh Ahmad Kuftaro said: “God gave the same revelation in quality and topic: thus, all prophets